pressoholics/prso-content-syndication-toolkit-reader/readme.txt

 = 1.1 =
-Added support from multiple master sites to syndicate content to a single reader site (many to one syndication)
+Added support from multiple master sites to syndicate content to a single reader site (many to one syndication) Add option to allow users to override imported post status

 == Upgrade Notice ==